dfelinto/blender-manual/manual/render/cycles/render_settings/sampling.rst

    .. _bpy.types.CyclesRenderSettings.time_limit:

 Time Limit
    Renders scene until time limit or sample count is reached.
-When the time is 0, the sample count is used to determine when the render stops.
+When the time is set to 0, the sample count is used to determine when the render stops.

    .. note:: The time limit does not include pre-render processing time, only render time.